 All these events are on the British Cycling website.
 Use the filters to find the correct age category and different types of events.

 Paul Goodwill, Luke and Alex’s dad and PPYCC coach, wrote up an excellent introduction for parents and youth riders on what to expect when racing at regional level.

-U8 and U10 (Cat E & D) races are normally 15-20 mins, U12 (Cat C) 20-30 mins, U14 (Cat B) 30-40 mins and U16 (Cat A) races up 1 hour.
+U8 and U10 (Cat E & D) races are normally 15-20 mins, U12 (Cat C) 20-30 mins, U14 (Cat B) 30-40 mins and U16 (Cat A) races up to 1 hour.
 Usually there is an opportunity to warm up on the circuit before the race but not always.
-Once they reach U12 it’s useful to take either a set of rollers or turbo trainer to get the children warmed up incase there are no warm up laps – U10s and 12s tend to have no concept of pacing and set off for a 20 minute race like they’re doing 200m TT !
+Once they reach U12 it’s useful to take either a set of rollers or turbo trainer to get the children warmed up in case there are no warm up laps – U10s and 12s tend to have no concept of pacing and set off for a 20 minute race like they’re doing 200m TT!

 Overall the main thing is to keep the racing fun and varied at U10 and U12 level.
-I’ve always tried to avoid putting pressure on Luke as being competitive even at 11 years old children can pile on enough pressure on themselves as they want to win and do well in races.
+I’ve always tried to avoid putting pressure on my kids, as competitive children can pile enough pressure on themselves as they want to do well.
 It’s also a good age for them to find out what they enjoy – road, track, cyclocross, mountain bike.
-So if you can vary the racing this keeps things fresh and also helps them find out what their strengths are.
-Luke has always enjoyed cyclocross and circuit races but not so much track.
-Recently though he’s raced the Calshot winter league and now loves indoor track again.”
+So if you can vary the racing this keeps things fresh and also helps them find out what their strengths are.”